HydrologyFrankfurt/ReWaterGAP/docs/user_guide/configuration_file.rst

 File Path
 #########

-Users can change the path to the climate forcings, water use data and static land data required by WaterAP in NetCDF format in the "inputDir" (see :ref:`image <file_pathk>` below)..
+Users can change the path to the climate forcings, water use data and static land data required by WaterAP in NetCDF format in the "inputDir" (see :ref:`image <file_path>` below)..
 The path to the output data can be changed in the "outputDir".

 .. _file_path: